malyzajko/daisy/README.md

 ## News

+  * The 'ds2l' branch has the code corresponding to the SAS'23 paper "Scaling up Roundoff Analysis of Functional Data Structure Programs"!

   * The 'regimes' branch has the code corresponding to the EMSOFT'21 paper "Regime Inference for Sound Floating-Point Optimizations"!

   * The 'approx' branch is merged into master!
 You can now approximate transcendental functions in fixed-point arithmetic code.
 Check out the script `scripts/optimization_approx_fixed.sh` for the correct command-line options.